 - Fees, Insurance & Forms

-Attention-deficit hyperactivity disorder (or ADHD) is characterized by a number of symptoms that begin in childhood, including:
+Attention-deficit hyperactivity disorder (ADHD) is characterized by several symptoms that begin in childhood, including:

-Some people will have these symptoms minus the hyperactive fidgeting, sometimes referred to as ADD.
+Some people will have these symptoms minus hyperactive fidgeting, sometimes called ADD.

-There is no single test for ADHD/ADD, which is a complex condition and is sometimes difficult to diagnose.
+There is no single test for ADHD/ADD, a complex condition that is sometimes difficult to diagnose.

 It is important to know that ADHD/ADD is not the only cause of poor focus and/or distractibility.
 Other causes might include depression, anxiety, post-traumatic stress disorder, substance misuse, sleep disorders or sleep deprivation.